alphaee/ISP/README.md

 *To-Do*
 - Implement different kinds of enemies.
-  -Back and Forth poison trail still buggy.
+  - Back and Forth poison trail still buggy.
 Need to work on merging too.
 - Enemy images/Background images need to be done
 - Animate character die and enemies merge and die

 *Update Log*

+7/8/15
+- Added collision function for Back And Forth.

 7/7/15
 - Fixed Back and Forth movement.